George Barnes bought 847 Asylum Avenue

 Right now, this is the earliest reference I have to 847 Asylum Avenue with a building on it.

-1. The deed does not include a street address, but the 1869 Baker & Tilden Atlas of Hartford City and County shows property owned by George Barnes and bounded by J. B. Burr, James Goodwin, and Trinity Episcopal Church right where 847 Asylum Avenue would be today.
+• the 1869 Baker & Tilden Atlas of Hartford City and County shows property owned by George Barnes and bounded by J. B. Burr, James Goodwin, and Trinity Episcopal Church right where 847 Asylum Avenue would be today.
+With the exception of James Goodwin, the neighboring properties all match the legal description.

-George Barnes will sell the property to O. L. hatch on January 5, 1876.
+George Barnes will sell the property to O. L. Hatch on January 5, 1876.

 1. The legal description of 847 Asylum Avenue at this point in time was: